orionriker/orionriker/README.md

 <br>

 # 👋 Hello There!
 I’m Orion C. Riker
-## Full-Stack Developer | UI/UX Designer | AI Developer
+## Full-Stack Developer | UI/UX Designer

-I'm a **driven and passionate 16-year-old full-stack developer** with a strong desire to learn, grow, and continuously improve my skills.
-I have experience working with a variety of **programming languages**, **frameworks**, and **technologies**.
-I thrive on building innovative and user-friendly applications while constantly exploring new tools and frameworks to stay ahead in the ever-evolving tech landscape.
+I'm a 16-year-old full-stack developer based in Bengaluru with 6 years of experience.
+I've worked across the entire web stack—building REST APIs in Python and PHP, crafting responsive frontends with React and TypeScript, managing MySQL databases.
+I've also deployed production-ready applications using Docker (like this portfolio) with good security standards.
+I'm always exploring emerging technologies and staying current with industry trends.
+I love going out of my comfort zone and experiment with new tools and frameworks to sharpen my skills.

 <br>